 - Maintaining proper posture

 - Wearing comfortable, low-heeled shoes

-- Sleeping on a mattress of medium firmness to reduce curvature of the spine
+- Sleeping on a mattress of medium firmness to better support the spine

 If conservative treatments for spinal arthritis have failed to relieve your pain and symptoms and your physician has suggested surgery, consider a minimally invasive spine surgery from Laser Spine Institute.
-The minimally invasive decompression and stabilization procedures performed at Laser Spine Institute are effective^ alternatives to traditional open spine surgery when treating spinal arthritis.
-These outpatient procedures offer many benefits, such as small incisions, no unnecessary muscle tearing, and faster recoveries.
-For more information on the types of procedures we provide, review our procedures page and contact us to find out if you could be a candidate.
+The minimally invasive decompression and stabilization procedures performed at Laser Spine Institute are a safer and effective alternative^ to traditional open spine surgery for the treatment of conditions including spinal arthritis.
+These outpatient procedures offer many benefits, such as a less than 1-inch incision, no unnecessary muscle tearing, and a streamlined experience.
+For more information on the types of procedures we provide, review our procedures page and contact our team.